 - No required configuration before you can do anything.
 The system has opinions and useful defaults derived from your actual data; you confirm rather than configure.

 - No per-seat or per-supplier or per-location pricing math.
-One subscription, every feature, every location.
+One core subscription for the SMB buying workflow.

 - No long-term contract.
 Cancel any time.